stas-sultanov/azure-monitor-telemetry/doc/readme.md

 ### Initialization Scenarios

 - **Basic (no authentication):**
-  Initialize `TelemetryClient` class with a single instance of type that implements `TelemetryPublisher` interface.<br/>
+  Initialize instance of `TelemetryClient` class with a single instance of type that implements `TelemetryPublisher` interface.<br/>
   Refer to the [example](#initialize) below.
 - **Entra-based authentication:**
-  Configure `HttpTelemetryPublisher` to authenticate using an access token.<br/>
+  Configure instance of `HttpTelemetryPublisher` class to authenticate using an access token.<br/>
   Refer to the [example](#initialize-with-authentication) below.
 - **Multiple Destinations:**
-  Provide multiple instances of types that implement `TelemetryPublisher` interface to send data to different Application Insights resources.<br/>
+  Use multiple instances of types that implement `TelemetryPublisher` interface to send telemetry data to different Application Insights resources.<br/>
   Refer to the [example](#initialize-with-multiple-destinations) below.

 ## Supported Telemetry Types